FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

 - `cestReport(runs, topN, patterns?)` — the rich JSON report (all 9 counters)
   behind v2's **Download JSON**.

-The page reads the picked `callgrind.out.*` files with the `FileReader` API and hands their text in; the same `internal/cest` core does the analysis.
-No file ever leaves the browser.
+The page gets each `callgrind.out.*` file's text — from a local pick via the `FileReader` API, or fetched from the hosted prof-results store over HTTP — and hands it in; the same `internal/cest` core does the analysis.
+Analysis is entirely client-side; nothing is uploaded.

 #### Build